steodhiambo/go-reloaded/README.md

 To use the tool, run the following command:

-go run . input.txt output.txt
+go run . sample.txt result.txt

-Where input.txt is the name of the file containing the text to be modified, and output.txt is the name of the file the modified text should be placed in.
+Where sample.txt is the name of the file containing the text to be modified, and result.txt is the name of the file the modified text should be placed in.

-Modifications
+## Modifications

 The tool performs the following modifications on the input text: